mike42/gfx-php/docs/user/imagetypes.rst

 Implicit conversions
 ^^^^^^^^^^^^^^^^^^^^

-Some file formats only accept specific types of raster data, so the :meth`RasterImage::write()` method will need to convert it.
+Some file formats only accept specific types of raster data, so the :meth:`RasterImage::write()` method will need to convert it.
 For example, this ``.pbm`` will be limited to 2 colors, which is achieved by using :meth:`RasterImage:toBlackAndWhite` in the background:

 .. code-block:: php